Practice in BC Online Seminar

 - Module 10: Duty of Care (15 minutes)

-The people of British Columbia have, through the Engineers and Geoscientists Act, granted members of Engineers and Geoscientists BC the exclusive right to practise and use the titles of professional engineers and professional geoscientists.
+The people of British Columbia have, through the Engineers and Geoscientists Act, granted registrants of Engineers and Geoscientists BC the exclusive right to practise and use the titles of professional engineers and professional geoscientists.
 In return, Engineers and Geoscientists BC has the responsibility to protect the public interest and to set professional standards.
-The association could not fulfill its public mandate without the support of its volunteers.
+The organization could not fulfill its public mandate without the support of its volunteers.
 Concluding this module, you will understand that the participation of volunteers is an important way in which our self-regulating professions (Engineering and Geoscience) can establish, maintain, and enforce standards, and discover ways to promote and serve the professions of engineering and geoscience.

 Please note that registering for the Professional Engineering and Geoscience seminar will not automatically register you for the Professional Practice Exam.
-Please note that this seminar is not a prepatory course for the Professional Practice Exam.
+Please note that this seminar is not a preparatory course for the Professional Practice Exam.
 For information regarding recommended study materials see Professional Practice Exam for information on what to study.

 The total amount of time it takes to complete the online seminar will vary with each individual, given their learning style; however, it is estimated that it should take approximately eight (8) hours to complete the seminar.